Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 10-18-22 - Concurrency.md

 ![Hoare_Implementation](/img/Hoare_Implementation.png)

 A thread will leave the *urgent queue* when the waiter gives up the processor.
 It is called an **urgent queue** because threads from that queue are switched on first since they were **already** in the critical section.
+They are already in the CS they are the ones that gave up the CPU in the first place under the Hoare Implementation.

 Implementing Urgent Queue
 ```c